 - Lemon wedges to serve

-1 Put a large pot of salty water on the stove to boil.
-While the water is heating, cut the brussels sprouts in half and slice thinly, starting at the top of the sprout and working back toward the stem.
+1 Prep the Brussels sprouts: Cut the Brussels sprouts in half and slice thinly, starting at the top of the sprout and working back toward the stem.
 Discard the hard tip of the stem side.

-2 Cut the bacon into pieces about 1/4 inch wide and put them in a large sauté pan over medium heat.
+2 Cook the bacon: Cut the bacon into pieces about 1/4 inch wide and put them in a large sauté pan over medium heat.

-5 Add the chestnuts and brussels sprouts to the sauté pan with the bacon and onions.
+5 Add chestnuts, Brussels sprouts, stock: Add the chestnuts and Brussels sprouts to the sauté pan with the bacon and onions.
 Add the chicken stock and toss to combine.
 Stir in about 1 teaspoon of salt, more or less to taste.
-Cook over high heat for 2-3 minutes.
+Cook over high heat for 3-4 minutes.
 Add pepper to taste.

 Serve hot with lemon wedges.
 Squeeze a little lemon juice over the sprouts right before you eat them.